heroiclabs/nakama-cpp/README.md

 [Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

 This client implements the full API and socket options with the server.
-It's written in C and C++11 with minimal dependencies to support Unreal, game consoles, Cocos2d-x, and other custom engines and frameworks.
+It's written in C and C++11 with minimal dependencies to support Unreal, Cocos2d-x, Oculus, and other custom engines and frameworks.

+We also support various game consoles via a private C++ repository.
+Please reach out to support@heroiclabs.com to discuss console support for your project.

 If you experience any issues with the client, [open an issue](https://github.com/heroiclabs/nakama-cpp/issues).